AITU-BlockchainHack-Hackathon-2023/blockchain-hack-2023/README.md

 ## Participants

 * Full name: Ayan Ualiev.
-Email: [Email]
+Email: 212345@astanait.edu.kz
 * Full name: Pavel Kim.
 Email: 212397@astanait.edu.kz

 ## Abstract

-[Provide a brief abstract of your project, summarizing its purpose and key features.
-Keep it under 50 words.]
+We have created a web application that allows you to view transactions in different blockchains and the connections between senders and recipients within them

 ## Demo video